COVID-19 pandemic in Saskatchewan: Impact

 Prior to the announcement of Saskatchewan's first presumptive case, the 2020 Juno Awards in Saskatoon were cancelled by their organizers on March 12.
 The Country Thunder Saskatchewan music festival in Craven was cancelled in 2020 and 2021.
 Canada's Farm Show (2020, 2021) and Canadian Western Agribition (2020) in Regina were canceled and replaced by a virtual event.
-The biannual Saskatchewan Oil & Gas Show has been postponed to 2022.
+The annual Telemiracle telethon held by the Kinsmen and Kinettes of Saskatchewan was held on closed sets with no public audience in 2021 and 2022; the 2023 edition reinstated a limited audience of invited guests.
+The biannual Saskatchewan Oil & Gas Show in Weyburn was postponed to 2022.
+Regina's multicultural festival Mosaic was cancelled through 2022.